kursatkara/KARA-Lab-at-OSU/content/publication/building-les-for-uas/index.md

 # Summary.
 An optional shortened abstract.
 summary: We use Large-Eddy Simulation to understand the unsteady and highly coherent turbulent flow structures produced by buildings in neutral atmospheric boundary layer flow.
 Furthermore, we demonstrate a non-intrusive machine learning methodology to predict flow fields to augment safe wind-aware navigation systems for Unmanned Aerial Vehicles as a first step toward safely integrating UAS into existing aerial infrastructure.

-tags: ["Large-Eddy Simulation", "Unmanned Aircraft Systems", "UAS", "Gust", Turbulence", "Urban Environment", "Machine Learning", "ROM", "LSTM", "NSF", "Award# 1925147"]
+tags: ["Large-Eddy Simulation", "Unmanned Aircraft Systems", "UAS", "Gust", Turbulence", "Urban Environment", "Machine Learning", "ROM", "LSTM", "NSF", "Award Number 1925147"]

 # Display this page in the Featured widget?
 featured: true